 Last Updated on by

-Cut off for JEE Main 2019 April session has been released along with the result declaration at jeemain.nic.in.
+Cut off for JEE Main 2020 for both sessions will be released along with the result declaration of both sessions at jeemain.nic.in.
 However, final cut off and AIR will be released in first week of May after compiling scores of January and April sessions.

 |Reservation Category||Cut off for Paper 1|